-Standing in front of the honden, I bowed and then clapped my hands four times, instead of the two that is standard ritual at Japanese shrines.
+Standing in front of the Honden, I bowed and then clapped my hands four times, instead of the two that is the standard ritual at Japanese shrines.
 Clapping twice is believed to get the attention of the gods, but since Okinunishi is the deity of relationships, at Izumo Taisha you need to add a couple of claps for your significant other.

-Worshipers are not permitted inside the honden except on special occasions.
+Worshipers are not permitted inside the Honden except on special occasions.

-If you’d like to, you can purchase an ema at the shrine here.
+If you’d like to, you can also purchase an ema at the shrine here.
 The small wooden plaques are a way to write down your prayers or wishes, and by leaving them at the shrine, the gods are believed to be able to receive them.
 It’s always interesting to have a look and see what people are wishing for at different shrines.

-Jukyusha is said to be the location within Izumo where the various deities gather and stay during their visits to the area.
 As we made our way towards the back area, we found ourselves in front of the Shōkokan.